- Getting Started

 The purpose of this site is to explain how SMA data can be processed with CASA.
 The information presented here covers how to get SMA data into the CASA package and SMA-specific CASA processing steps.

 SMA data can be imported directly into CASA, without any pre-processing by any other package such as MIR or Miriad.
 It has been tested with single and dual receiver data, and data from the new SWARM (SMA Wideband Astronomical ROACH2 Machine) correlator.
-It cannot yet process polarization data.
+It cannot yet process polarization data, or mosaic tracks.

 CASA (Common Astronomy Software Applications) is fully documented at http://casa.nrao.edu.